All Episodes

 Exactly.

-We we i it until the mid nineties, U.S. immigration, well after the Soviet Union fell, the U.S. immigration was asking newcomers, you know, are you now or have you ever been a member of the Communist Party or any organization dedicated to the overthrow of the U.S. government?
+Until the mid-90s, U.S. immigration, well, after the Soviet Union fell, U.S. immigration was asking newcomers, you know, are you now or have you ever been a member of the Communist Party or any organization dedicated to the overthrow of the U.S. government?

 That actually is a deterrent in many cases.

-John, you make it you make a very important point there with once someone's on the record, for example, if if somebody files out or files their immigration forms and and and they're coming through the process legally, and I guess we could have a whole again, another separate conversation about illegal immigration and the the threat of uh of terrorists using that as a means of getting into this country.
+Once someone's on the record, for example, if somebody files out or files their immigration forms and they're coming through the process legally, and I guess we could have a whole, again, another separate conversation about illegal immigration and the threat of terrorists using that as a means of getting into this country.

-Um as we've seen, by the way, well, we we've seen sort of a new version of immigration, legal or not, happening in Europe, and that's directly led to some of the consequences we've seen with these mass casualty attacks.
+As we've seen, by the way, well, we've seen sort of a new version of immigration, legal or not, happening in Europe, and that's directly led to some of the consequences we've seen with these mass casualty attacks.

-But in this country here, when somebody files out those uh files those forms, then when s when when they start to say things like, you know, I want to go join ISIS uh or or you know, I I I wish I could wage jihad, the sorts of indicators that people point to with indignation and understandably so after something like Orlando, this gives the authorities more to work with, right?
+But in this country here, when somebody files those forms, then when they start to say things like, you know, I want to go join ISIS or, you know, I wish I could wage jihad, the sorts of indicators that people point to with indignation, and understandably so after something like Orlando, this gives the authorities more to work with, right?

-I mean, it if the policy is if you're you know try if you're ideologically aligned with groups or uh, you know, uh groups that want to overthrow the United States government, we can boot you.
+I mean, if the policy is if you're, you know, if you're ideologically aligned with groups or, you know, groups that want to overthrow the United States government, we can boot you.

 That's right.